bkwrdbailey/NBOBanking-Frontend/README.md

 # NBOBanking-Frontend
-The frontend service for the No Better Option Banking made mainly with the Angular Framework
+The frontend service for the No Better Option Banking application created with Angular 17+

 Link for the backend repo: https://github.com/bkwrdbailey/NBOBanking-Backend